ajohnson132490/C195OA/out/production/C195OAssessment/appointmentmaker/README.txt

 TO DO LIST
 Appointments
+•  create an "all" radio button

 Customers
-•  popup window on deletion

 Reports
 •  make the reports